RileyWuuu/StudyNotes/leetcode/035SearchInsertPosition/README.md

 ## Solution:

-### 1.Using a simple for loop, if neither of them match target then return the length of slice
+### 1.Use a simple for loop, if neither of them match target then return the length of slice
+(Runtime: 10 ms)
 ```
 func SearchInsert(nums []int, target int) int {
 	for i := 0; i < len(nums); i++ {